Torry Holt: Injuries and retirement

-On April 20, 2010, Holt signed a one-year, $1.7 million contract with the New England Patriots, but was placed on injured reserve on August 15, 2010 as a result of a knee injury that required surgery and was released by the team on August 17, 2010 with an injury settlement.
+On April 20, 2010, Holt signed a one-year, $1.7 million contract with the New England Patriots, but was placed on injured reserve on August 15, 2010, as a result of a knee injury that required surgery and was released by the team on August 17, 2010, with an injury settlement.

 On April 4, 2012, Holt signed a ceremonial contract with the St. Louis Rams to retire with the team.
 He retired from professional football ranked 10th in league history with 13,382 yards receiving and 13th with 920 receptions.

-Hall of Fame Voting
+Hall of Fame voting

-As of 2022, Holt has been a x9 semifinalist for the Pro Football Hall of Fame.
+As of 2024, Holt has been eligible for the Pro Football Hall of Fame for ten years in a row.
+He has made it to the semifinalist stage every year and has even been a finalist for five years in a row.